My rating: 5 of 5 stars

 ”In a four-month period in 1981, more than 1,000 government officials–including clerics, judges, politicians, and aides to Khomeini–were killed” (p 290-291).

-And from then on, Iranians had sealed their fate.
+From then on, Iranians had sealed their fate.
 After all, power once held is difficult to relinquish, no?

 Nevertheless, some hope still remains.